department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Study Convo Guide 08_19_24.md

 > [If this is the first task, read this]

-So for this task, we’re going to have you imagine that you had previously noticed your address was incorrect in your health benefits information.
-You have come to VA.gov and already logged into your account.
+So for this task, we’re going to have you imagine that you previously noticed your address was incorrect for your health benefits information.
+You are on VA.gov and already logged into your account.
 You have come to the 10-10EZR form to provide your updated address.
 We’d like you to walk us through what you would do to change your address, and we will have you pause before continuing onto each subsequent page so that we can ask you a few questions before you continue.
 There is no rush, so take as much time as you would if you were actually doing this for yourself.
 Any questions before we begin?

 > [If this is NOT the first task, read this]